ITACLIP: Boosting Training-Free Semantic Segmentation with Image, Text, and Architectural Enhancements: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} For a fair comparison with previous studies, we evaluate our method on four common semantic segmentation benchmarks using their official validation sets: COCO-Stuff \cite{caesar2018coco}, COCO-Object \cite{lin2014microsoft}, Pascal Context \cite{mottaghi2014role}, and Pascal VOC \cite{everingham2010pascal}.
+\textbf{Datasets.} For a fair comparison with previous studies, we evaluate our method on five common semantic segmentation benchmarks using their official validation sets: COCO-Stuff \cite{caesar2018coco}, COCO-Object \cite{lin2014microsoft}, Pascal Context \cite{mottaghi2014role}, Pascal VOC \cite{everingham2010pascal}, and Cityscapes \cite{cordts2016cityscapes}.
 Specifically, COCO-Stuff comprises 171 classes without an explicit background class.
 COCO-Object is derived from the COCO-Stuff dataset, combining all stuff classes in COCO-Stuff into a single background class and including 80 thing classes from the original dataset.
 Pascal Context consists of 59 categories and one background class.
 Pascal VOC contains 20 object classes in addition to one background class.
-The validation splits of these datasets include 5000, 5000, 5104, and 1449 images, respectively.
+The Cityscapes dataset focuses on urban street scenes, with the validation set containing 19 semantic categories and no separate background class.
+The validation splits of these datasets include 5000, 5000, 5104, 1449, and 500 images, respectively.
 We assess the segmentation performance of our method using the mean Intersection over Union (mIoU) metric.

 \textbf{Implementation Details.} We use the CLIP-ViT-B/16 \cite{radford2021learning} model with OpenAI's pre-trained weights.
 We define a set of potential background classes for the Pascal VOC and COCO-Object datasets, similar to previous works \cite{wang2023sclip, sun2024clip, lin2024tagclip}.
 This set is fed into CLIP's text encoder to generate background representations.
 Additional details about the background set are provided in the Appendix.
 We utilize ImageNet \cite{deng2009imagenet} prompt templates used in CLIP to construct \textit{prompt-engineered} texts.
 Following previous studies \cite{wang2023sclip,sun2024clip,hajimiri2024pay}, we apply the text expansion technique that uses additional captions for specific classes (\eg, for ``person'' class: person, person in shirt, person in dress).
-Furthermore, we perform slide inference with a 224 × 224 window and a stride of 28, after resizing the short side of images to 336, following the procedure described in \cite{wang2023sclip}.
+Furthermore, we perform slide inference with a 224 × 224 window and a stride of 28, after resizing the short side of images to 336 (560 for Cityscapes), following the procedure described in \cite{wang2023sclip}.
 Finally, we employ Pixel-Adaptive Mask Refinement (PAMR) \cite{araslanov2020single} to reduce noise in our predictions.

 \textbf{Baselines.} We adopt the vanilla approach described in \cref{vanilla} as our baseline method, preserving the original implementation details while omitting post-processing.
 Also, we compare ITACLIP with other training-free semantic segmentation models, including MaskCLIP \cite{zhou2022extract}, CLIP-DIY \cite{wysoczanska2024clip}, ClearCLIP \cite{lan2024clearclip}, SCLIP \cite{wang2023sclip}, NACLIP \cite{hajimiri2024pay}, CaR \cite{sun2024clip}, and TagCLIP \cite{lin2024tagclip}, along with weakly-supervised approaches, namely ReCo \cite{shin2022reco}, GroupViT \cite{xu2022groupvit} and TCL \cite{cha2023learning}.